Community Action Partnership of Suburban Hennepin assistance programs.

 The Community Action Partnership of Suburban Hennepin administers a variety of assistance programs for the low income and less fortunate.
+Grants for paying bills, debt help, job programs and other services are arranged.
 Families with children, seniors, and the disabled can get help from the community action partnership.

 Some of the programs offered include Energy Bill Assistance, Homeownership Services, Foreclosure Prevention, Home Rehab Services, and Rental Assistance and Support.
 These support both homeowners and renters in the region.

 Other support for the low income and other needs includes applications for Supplemental Nutrition Assistance Program, Tax Assistance Program, Financial Counseling Services, free Legal Service Clinics and HIRED Employment Counseling.
 A main goal is on helping residents find employment, increase their income, and improve their overall financial condition.
 As that is what leads to long term stability and success.

 The federal government funded Energy Assistance Program can help people pay their heating and energy bills.
 Those who qualify for this program can receive a partial payment on their account, in the form of a grant, to cover a portion of their energy expenses.
 In some cases a credit will be placed on your bill to reduce the balance of it.
 As assistance provided is not a loan, people do not have to pay it back.
 Homeowners as well as renters are eligible for this program.

 Families who receive energy assistance may also qualify for weatherization services, which can help them to improve the energy efficiency of their house and therefore save money on their utility bill.
 They can therefore reduce the amount of their energy bill in the process.